Our website uses cookies for statistical purposes.

 For those who want to relocate to Italy for a longer period of time, there is the possibility to apply for the self-employed visa, which grants the right to live here for a period of up to two years.
 However, different formalities have to be completed by the holder of the visa, and our immigration lawyer in Italy can present more details about it.

-Below, you can watch a video that presents how to obtain a digital nomad visa in Italy:
+Below, you can watch a video that presents details about digital nomads in Italy and the procedures to follow:

 Why apply for a self-employed visa in Italy as a digital nomad?